Apsu/cura-i3-mk2/README.md

 OVERVIEW
 ===
 This a printer definition and set of quality profiles for the Original Prusa i3 Mk2, for use with the new Cura 2.3 beta configuration style.
-This definition needs to be placed in the `cura/resources/definitions/` directory in your Cura 2.3 installation.
+The definition needs to be placed in the `cura/resources/definitions/` directory in your Cura 2.3 installation.

 Please see the [Quality Profiles](#quality-profiles) section for more information on those presets.